jmramirez/vuejsTemplate/README.md

 # vuejsTemplate

 This a simple Asp.net project with a template to add Vue components.
-It includes the reuqire files to run a small dev enviroment to create Vue Components, once they are ready, just run "npm run webpck", and you can add your component to your Razor  view.
+It includes the reuqire files to run a small dev enviroment to create Vue Components, once they are ready, just run "npm run webpack", and you can add your component to your Razor  view.

 ## Instructions